WangWenchao/wangwenchao.github.io/about.md

 permalink: /about/
 ---

-Hi,This is  Wangwenchao 王文超 , English Name --Kewin Wang on the internet.
+Hi,This is  Wangwenchao , English Name --Kewin Wang on the internet.

 Born in Shiyan,Hubei.
 Now living in Beijing.

-As a Programmer working at [sina.com.cn](http://sina.com.cn)  from 2011.10---now
+As a Programmer working at Sina  from 2011.10---now

 ### Work Experience